 Amy then did a post-doctoral fellowship in the Special Pathogens Branch at the Centers for Disease Control and Prevention in Atlanta, GA under Stuart Nichol, Ph.D.
 Her work focused on viral virulence factors contributing to severe disease induced by infection with Ebola Zaire virus.

-Amy returned to the University of Pittsburgh in 2007 as the Research Manager of the Regional Biocontainment Laboratory as well as Research Instructor in the Department of Infectious Disease and Microbiology in the Graduate School of Public Health.
+Amy returned to the University of Pittsburgh in 2007 as the Research Manager of the Regional Biocontainment Laboratory with a primary faculty appointment in the Department of Infectious Disease and Microbiology (IDM) in the Graduate School of Public Health (GSPH).

 - Hartman, A.L., Powell, D.S., Bethel, L.M., Caroline, A.L., Schmid, R.J., Oury, T., and Reed, D.S.
 2014.
 Aerosolized Rift Valley Fever virus causes fatal encephalitis in African green monkeys and common marmosets.
 Journal of Virology 88(4):2235-2245.
 DOI: 10.1128/JVI.02341-13.

 - Powell, D.S., R.C.
 Walker, D.T.
 Heflin, D. Fisher, J.B.
 Kosky, L.C.
 Homer, D.S.
 Reed, K.S.
 Cole, A.M.
 Trichel, and A.L.
 Hartman.
 In Press.
 Development of novel mechanisms for housing, handling, and remote monitoring of common marmosets at animal biosafety level 3.
 Pathogens & Disease.
 DOI: 10.1111/2049-632X.12140.
 PMID: 24453160.